-When at least one anomaly $a_1$ to $a_4$ occurs, an Errored Block should be counted.
+When at least one anomaly a_1 to a_3 occurs in a given block, an Errored Block should be counted.
 If more than one anomaly occurs for a given block, only one EB is counted.
+When an a_4 anomaly occurs, all blocks monitored by the F3 OAM cell are errored (1 block for 51 Mbit/s and 8 blocks for the bit rates of 155 and 622 Mbit/s respectively).